Kntnt/kntnt-style-editor/README.md

 * **Developer Friendly:** Includes WordPress hooks for cache-clearing integrations and CSS processing customization.
 * **Integration Ready:** Implements the `css_class_manager_filtered_class_names` filter, automatically making your custom CSS classes available to plugins like [CSS Class Manager](https://wordpress.org/plugins/css-class-manager/).
 * **Clean and Secure:** Built with modern PHP 8.3, a clean architecture, and follows WordPress security best practices.
+* **Self-Updating:** The plugin automatically checks for new versions on GitHub.
+When a new release is available, you can update directly from the WordPress admin panel, ensuring you always have the latest features and fixes.

 ## Installation